 He has also served for three years as Chair of the National Board of Directors of Jobs for America’s Graduates, co-chair of the Common Core Standards Initiative and chair of the Metropolitan Wilmington Urban League.

 Prior to being elected Governor, Markell was elected three times as Delaware’s State Treasurer, when he created the Delaware Financial Literacy Institute and its signature program, the Delaware Money School.

-Governor Markell brings innovative public and private sector experience to the Office of Governor.
-He began his career in the private sector helping lead the wireless technology revolution as the 13th employee at Nextel (a name he coined), where he served as Senior Vice President for Corporate Development.
-His other business experience includes a senior management position at Comcast Corporation, work as a consultant with McKinsey and Company and as a banker at First Chicago Corporation.
-He was elected to three terms as State Treasurer between 1998 and 2008, implementing innovative programs aimed at cutting spending and improving fiscal responsibility.
-He has been recognized in Delaware and across the country as a leader in promoting policies to help all people achieve their economic potential.
+He began his career in the private sector helping lead the wireless technology revolution as the 13th employee at Nextel (a name he coined), where he served as Senior Vice President for Corporate Development, responsible for hundreds of merger and acquisition transactions, equity financings (including the company’s IPO) and strategic planning.
+His other business experience includes a senior management position at Comcast Corporation, work as an associate at McKinsey and Company and as a banker at First Chicago Corporation.

-Governor Markell, 52, was born and raised in Newark, Delaware and graduated from Newark High School along with his wife, Carla.
+Markell was born and raised in Newark, Delaware and graduated from Newark High School with his wife, Carla.
 He went on to receive an undergraduate degree in economics and development studies from Brown University and an MBA from the University of Chicago.
-Governor Markell is a Henry Crown Fellow and a Rodel Fellow at the Aspen Institute.
-He resides in Wilmington, Delaware, with his wife Carla and their two children, Molly and Michael, along with pets, Rue, a mixed-breed dog, Belle, the cat, and Norma, the goldfish.
+Markell is a Henry Crown Fellow and a Rodel Fellow at the Aspen Institute.
+He resides in Wilmington Delaware with his wife.
+Their two children, Molly and Michael are in their 20’s.
+The family has a mixed-breed dog, Rue.